 There is wording in the regulations that would imply that the cap would not apply in cases of concussions lasting four months, or physical injuries lasting longer than 12 months.
 However, these conditions have to meet a threshold of being disabling enough to lead to a serious impairment.
 The question is to be decided by an ICBC adjuster or a Civil Resolution Tribunal, which carries its own rules and restrictions on how one may present their claim.

 If you have been injured in an accident, and you are not at fault, do not rely on ICBC to provide you with advice on whether your injury is minor.
-Contact Karen Powar in our Motor Vehicle Accident and Injury Claims law group for a free consultation.
+Contact our Personal Injury law group for a free consultation.